vniboteX/Javalin-tutorial/README.md

 # How to quickly create a RESTful web service in Java using Javalin?
-This repository contains example of how to write an application a RESTful webservice using Javalin framework.
+This repository contains example of how to write a RESTful webservice using Javalin framework.

 ## Article
 Full post detailed the process available here :